Last updated: April 6, 2026

 The formula for the Average Daily Range in plain text is:

-• High: The highest price of a specific day.
+• High: The highest price reached during a specific trading day.

-• Low: The lowest price of that same day.
+• Low: The lowest price reached during that same day.

-• n: The number of days you are averaging (a 14-day period is common, but some day traders use 5 or 10).
+• n: The number of days being averaged (a 14-day period is standard, but 5 or 10 days are used for more recent volatility).

-You don’t need to do this math manually (the ADR indicator does it for you), but here is how the calculation works for a 14-day period.
+You don’t need to do this math manually (the ADR indicator does it for you), but here is how the calculation works for a 14-day period on EUR/USD.

-1. You get the High and Low price for each of the last 14 trading days.
+1. Gather data: Get the High and Low price for each of the last 14 trading days.

-3. You add up the ranges for all 14 days.
+3. Sum the ranges: Add up the ranges for all 14 days.

 Example (EUR/USD):